Vincigliata: Escapes

-A new camp commander was appointed and the garrison was increased by fifty%, to number a hundred infantry and Carabinieri in order to guard the eleven officers and fourteen other ranks.
-The final and successful escape was not made until after the Italian surrender in September 1943.
-However, in the preceding months, the inmates of the castle had through MI9 contacts continued to receive parcels with much concealed escape material including over 20,000 lire in Italian money, various maps, compasses and some clothing material.
+A new camp commander was appointed and the garrison was increased by 50 per cent, to number a hundred infantry and Carabinieri guarding the eleven officers and fourteen other ranks.
+The final escape was not made until after the Italian surrender in September 1943.
+In the preceding months, the inmates of the castle had through MI9 contacts continued to receive parcels with much concealed escape material including over 20,000 lire in Italian money, various maps, compasses and some clothing material.
 Campo 12 received a Red Cross visit in December 1942; and reported, "This camp for British Generals continues to be satisfactory.
 A few minor complaints were brought forward and settled on the spot.
 No British chaplain has yet visited the camp."
 A visit three months later describes the camp as "...as being like a country house.
 The officers spend much of their time working in the garden."

-Then in mid-August Carton de Wiart was selected by the Italians and taken from Vincigliata to Rome as part of their proposed armistice negotiations with the allies.
+In mid-August Carton de Wiart was selected by the Italians and taken from Vincigliata to Rome as part of their proposed armistice negotiations with the allies.
 (He was a friend of the Italian Crown Princess – and they hoped this connection would help).
-He met with the Italian Deputy Chief of Staff General Zanussi, and after a few days they travelled on to neutral Lisbon.
+He met with the Italian Deputy Chief of Staff General Zanussi and after a few days they travelled on to neutral Lisbon.
 By the end of the month he was flown to England a free man.